juban/craft-google-recaptcha/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later and PHP 8.0.2 or later.
+This plugin requires Craft CMS 4 or 5 and PHP 8.0.2 or later.

 To use the plugin, you will need to get an API site key and secret key which you can configure [here](https://www.google.com/recaptcha/admin).